nationalparkservice/acoustic_discovery/README.md

 ### Usage

-At a high level, the library takes in an audio file stored on the local hard drive and outputs a corresponding timeline of detection probabilities of one or more species.
+At a high level, the library takes in an audio file and outputs a corresponding timeline of detection probabilities of one or more species.

 * 0.0 probability means unlikely detection of species